Israeli soldiers injured in car-ramming attack | DW | 06.02.2020

 Search for the assailant

-One solider was seriously injured in the car attack while the other 11 escaped the incident with minor injuries, Israeli police spokesman Micky Rosenfeld said.
+One solider was seriously injured in the car attack while the rest sustained with minor injuries, Israeli police spokesman Micky Rosenfeld said.
 A search for the assailant is ongoing.

-In the West Bank, Palestinian hospital officials said the 19-year-old Palestinian had been killed and six others injured in a confrontation with Israeli forces in the West Bank city of Jenin.
+In the West Bank, Palestinian hospital officials said a 19-year-old Palestinian had been killed and six others injured in a confrontation with Israeli forces in the West Bank city of Jenin.

+The Israeli military had been carrying out the demolition of the home of a militant when they were hit with explosive devices, the military said, adding that they responded with "riot dispersal means", which usually consists of tear gas and stun grenades.
+A military spokesman said troops opened fire on the demonstrators.

+Palestinians reported that the young man had been throwing rocks at the soldiers when they shot him dead.

 Just hours earlier, the Israeli army had shot and killed a 17-year-old Palestinian during separate clashes with demonstrators in the West Bank.